kingbootoshi/feather/TO-DO.md

 TO DO:
 - test structured output
-- implement dynamic variables
+- implement dynamic variables to system prompt
-- add the image function to message
+- add the 'add image' logic to addUserMessage
 - add chainRunning

 THOUGHTS: